Things to note about order vouchers

 Due to the large amount of data, we do not recommend using serial printers or dot-matrix printers, as the use of graphic elements can lead to slow print-outs, or print-outs are not possible or unattractive with the latter.

-Back to the parent page: Organize order groups
+Back to the overarching topic: Organize order groups